Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Experiments

 \subsection{Results Analysis}

 \textbf{Navigation Performance}\quad In the navigation benchmarks (pointmaze and antmaze in Table \ref{table:overall_results}), CoGHP demonstrates superior performance across all task complexities, particularly excelling in the most challenging scenarios that require extensive multi-stage reasoning.
-On the giant maze variants, CoGHP achieved 79\% on pointmaze-giant-navigate and 78\% on antmaze-giant-navigate, significantly outperforming HIQL (46\% and 65\% respectively).
+On the giant maze variants, CoGHP achieved 79\% on pointmaze-giant-navigate and 78\% on antmaze-giant-navigate, significantly outperforming HIQL (46\% and 65\% respectively) and remaining competitive with or stronger than recent baselines such as OTA and SAW.
 This substantial performance gap highlights the limitations of HIQL's two-level hierarchical structure with separate networks when faced with tasks requiring coordination of multiple intermediate decisions.
-Unlike HIQL, which generates only a single intermediate subgoal, CoGHP's ability to perform multiple intermediate reasoning steps through its sequential subgoal chain enables more sophisticated navigation planning for complex maze environments.
+Although OTA improves hierarchical learning through temporally abstracted value estimation and SAW simplifies control by flattening the hierarchy, CoGHP retains explicit intermediate decomposition within a unified autoregressive policy, which can be beneficial for complex navigation tasks.
+Compared with single-subgoal hierarchical abstractions, CoGHP can flexibly generate a sequence of intermediate latent subgoals when the task benefits from explicit multi-stage decomposition, enabling more sophisticated navigation planning for complex maze environments.